PhonologicalCorpusTools/SLPAA/docs/source/location_module.rst

 1. Body and body-anchored locations
 ```````````````````````````````````

+**(Intro: what is a body/body-anchored location in general?)**

-**(Explain differences between how these options function in the program, and list possible uses for the distinction.)** Note that these are functionally identical within an instance of this module type, but differences surface in other ways, like searching.
+**(Explain differences between how the two function in the program: identical within the module, different implications for analysis.
+List possible uses for the distinction.)** Note that these movement types are functionally identical within an instance of Location, but differences surface in other ways, like how a linked instance of the :ref:`relation_module` might be coded.
+The distinction can also be helpful for searching and analysis.

 .. note::
     **Linked modules**